Reference Architecture: Application Delivery Management

 More details on Citrix ADC VPX in AWS can be found here.

 Citrix ADC MPX is a hardware-based, highly performant platform that provides industry-leading delivery of applications over the Internet and private networks, combining application-level security, optimization, and traffic management into a single, integrated appliance.
-All MPX appliances support Citrix nCore technology, which enables them to leverage their multi-core CPU systems for multi-gigabit performance and massive scalability for all application workloads.
+All MPX appliances support Citrix nCore technology, which enables them to use their multi-core CPU systems for multi-gigabit performance and massive scalability for all application workloads.

 An MPX can be integrated into any network as a complement to existing load balancers, servers, caches, and firewalls.
 It requires no additional client or server-side software and can be configured using the web-based GUI and CLI configuration utilities.
 Flexible Pay-As-You-Grow licensing helps customers protect their investment, avoid costly hardware upgrades, and reduce overall TCO.